friendly-bits/POSIX-arrays/README.md

 POSIX-compliant shell functions emulating functionality of arrays.
 The implementation mostly follows Bash arrays behavior.

 ## Usage
-1) Source the script posix-arrays.sh in your script like so: `. [path]/posix-arrays.sh`
+1) To have access to indexed and associative arrays functionality, source the script posix-arrays.sh in your script like so: `. [path]/posix-arrays.sh`

+If you only need indexed arrays or associative arrays but not both, source the relevant script like so: `. [path]/posix-arrays-[a|i].sh`

 2) Call any function from the sourced script in your script.

 Alternatively, copy functions which you need (and their dependencies) to your own scripts.
-Note that the last few lines in posix-arrays.sh set some variables.
-These variables need to be set for the functions to work correctly.
+Note that the last few lines in `posix-arrays.sh` and `posix-arrays-[a|i].sh` scripts set some variables.
+Those variables need to be set for the functions to work correctly.

 ### **Indexed arrays**: